iqbal-lab-org/pandora/toy_example/README.md

 `pandora` workflow output will be located at dir `pandora_workflow/output_toy_example_workflow/illumina/100x/random/compare_(no|with)denovo_global_genotyping`.

 Files `pandora_workflow/output_toy_example_workflow/illumina/100x/random/compare_nodenovo_global_genotyping/pandora_multisample_genotyped_global.vcf` and `output_toy_example_no_denovo/pandora_multisample_genotyped.vcf` both represent running `pandora` without de novo discovery and should be very similar files (just differentiating on some header lines, and on some statistics, due to slightly different versions used.
-For the former, it is the version used in the paper; for the latter, the version the `master` branch, which is more recent, with some bugs fixed).
+For the first file, it is the version used in the paper; for the second file, the version on the `master` branch, which is more recent, with some bugs fixed).

 File `pandora_workflow/output_toy_example_workflow/illumina/100x/random/compare_withdenovo_global_genotyping/pandora_multisample_genotyped_global.vcf` is the `pandora` VCF with de novo discovery, and it has some new VCF records that were discovered and genotyped.
 For example: